 Keynes explained that people keep liquid money for three causes or motives.
 He proposed two additional motives besides the Transaction motive.
 These motives constitute the demand for money in the market.

 The causes or motives for holding money are as follows:

 - Speculative Motive

-As per Keynes, people use a part of their for daily transactions.
+As per Keynes, people use a part of their income for daily transactions.
 They use this money as an exchange medium for goods and services.

-Precautionary motive is the people’s money kept as a precaution against contingencies.
+The precautionary motive is the people’s money kept as a precaution against contingencies.
 It is the money one keeps aside for unforeseen expenses and opportunities.

 The money for this motive leads to delays in the receipts and additional expenses.
-But to earn more returns, one may maintain less money for Precaution.
+But, to earn more returns, one may maintain less money for Precaution.